Skip to content

 }

-Such a redirection, though, implies an additional server round-trip and the re-execution of the server-side controller responsible for the view, which may slow down the response.
+Such a redirection, though, implies an additional server round-trip and the re-execution of the server-side controller responsible for the view, which might slow down the response, depending on the complexity of the page.

 php